HonokaKousaka/HonokaKousaka/README.md

 - ⚡ Fun fact: ...
 -->

 I really don't have many things to show you.
-I am just un undergraduate from East China Normal University with an academic ambition.
+I am just an undergraduate from East China Normal University with an academic ambition.

-If you are interested in my work, please contact: lele200303@gmail.com
+If you are interested in my work, please contact: reli@stu.ecnu.edu.cn

 Simplified Chinese / Traditional Chinese / English / Japanese are okay!